 Field, a native of Marquette, Michigan, now resides in Dubuque with his wife Lindsay and their dog Jett.

 Oliver David joined the Fighting Saints coaching staff in June 2013.
 David came to Dubuque from the Kenai River Brown Bears of the North American Hockey League where he served as the team’s head coach since 2009.
-In his tenure with the Brown Bears, David turned Kenai River into a successful organization, guiding the club to 87-74-17 record during his tenure, including a franchise best 31-25-4 mark in 2011-2012.
+In his tenure with the Brown Bears, David turned Kenai River into a successful organization, guiding the club to 87-74-17 record, including a franchise best 31-25-4 mark in 2011-2012.

 Prior to his time in Alaska, David spent a number of years coaching hockey in California, spending three years coaching the LA Selects 14U, 16U, and 18U AAA teams.
 During his time with the LA Selects he helped his squads earn a pair of state championships and served as an assistant coach for the organization’s Midget Major team that was a USA Hockey National Championship Quarterfinalist in 2008.
 He also spent two seasons with the Anaheim Jr. Ducks, and two with the California Wave, where he guided both programs to a state championship in his time behind the bench.
 With the Wave in 2006, David served as an assistant coach on the 16U AAA team that claimed a Pacific District Championship and a USA Hockey National Championship.